Meyriez: Geography

-Of the built up area, industrial buildings made up 2.9% of the total area while housing and buildings made up 61.8% and transportation infrastructure made up 17.6%. while parks, green belts and sports fields made up 5.9%.
+Of the urbanized area, industrial buildings made up 2.9% of the total area while housing and buildings made up 61.8% and transportation infrastructure made up 17.6%. while parks, green belts and sports fields made up 5.9%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 2.9% is used for growing crops.

 The municipality is located in the See/Lac district.
 This former fishing village is now a commuter town and part of the agglomeration of Morat.

 Coat of arms

 The blazon of the municipal coat of arms is Gules, two Fishes endorsed Argent.